Speaking With: Carol Mavor and Nadia Hebson

 RCA Battersea, Dyson Building

 SPEAKING WITH is a one-day research symposium that explores voicing historical subjectivity through interdisciplinary and feminist discourse around researching, writing and making.
-Speaking With was organised by PhD candidate Marita Fraser to explore her research into ‘Speaking With’ as a new feminist research methodology, alongside PhD candidate Caroline Douglas.
+Speaking With was organised by PhD candidates Marita Fraser and Caroline Douglas to explore Fraser’s term ‘Speaking With’ as a new feminist research methodology.

 We are delighted to announce keynote speakers: Professor Carol Mavor (University of Copenhagen) and Nadia Hebson (Royal Institute of Art, Stockholm) and PhD researchers will present their work to consider: strands of re-enactment as a research method; the subjectivity of the researcher/artist/archive; and what it means to work in the context of historical research.
 This event will be chaired by Professor Rebecca Fortnum (RCA).